ufbmi/olass-client/docs/docker_mac_os.md

         export DOCKER_HOST="tcp://192.168.99.100:2376"
         export DOCKER_CERT_PATH="/Users/asura/.docker/machine/machines/olass-machine"
         export DOCKER_MACHINE_NAME="olass-machine"

-        # Run this command to configure your shell:
+- Run this command to configure your shell:
-        # eval $(docker-machine env olass-machine)

         $ eval $(docker-machine env olass-machine)

 - Run the example

         $ docker run hello-world

+- If the machine fails:

+        $ docker-machine rm olass-machine

 # Connect from the docker (aka guest) to MySQL running on the host